Enva2712/personal-site/README.md

 It's a really fuzzy one.
 The kind you can get cozy with on a winter day.

 ## Building
-To build the site, first run the check-compat script.
+To build the site, first run `npm run check-compat`.
 Next, purée your computer's memory until smooth.
 Sprinkle some cocoa on top, and serve cold over https.